NateTheGreatt/bitECS/README.md

 let packet = serialize(world)

 // deserializes the state back onto the world
-// note: creates entities/components if they do not exist deserialize(world, packet)
+// note: creates entities and adds components if they do not exist deserialize(world, packet)

-// creates a serializer/deserializer which will serialize select component stores const serializePositions = createSerializer([Positions]) const deserializePositions = createDeserializer([Positions])
+// creates a serializer/deserializer which will serialize select component stores const serializePositions = createSerializer([Position]) const deserializePositions = createDeserializer([Position])

 // serializes the Position data of entities which match the movementQuery packet = serializePositions(movementQuery(world))